Molecular Ground State Simulation by Subspace Restriction and Hund's Rule: Acknowledgments

-\emph{Acknowledgments:} The authors thank Jyh-Pin Chou, Ming-Chien Hsu, Kui-Yo Chen, Alice Hu, and Yu-Cheng Chen for great suggestions, discussions, and technical supports.
-Also, we thank the Quantum Technology Cloud Computing Center, National Cheng Kung University, Taiwan, for supporting our access to the SV1 simulator through Amazon Braket.
+The authors thank Ming-Chien Hsu, Kui-Yo Chen, and Yu-Cheng Chen for suggestions, discussions, and technical support.
+Also, we thank the Quantum Technology Cloud Computing Center, National Cheng Kung University, Taiwan, for supporting our access to Amazon Web Services AWS.
+This work is supported by the National Science and Technology Council in Taiwan with grant number MOST 111-2115-M-006 -002 -MY2, NSTC 113-2115-M-006 -015 -MY3, and also internally by the National Cheng Kung University.

-Directly multiplying a fermionic operator, creation and annihilation, on the fermionic bases has a time complexity $O(J^{'}J^{2}+JJ^{'2})$ where $J^{'}$and $J$ are the numbers of target bases and all fermionic bases, respectively.
-It costs a heavy time usage.
-Algorithm 1 gives a faster way to accomplish this task, with a time complexity of $O(J\log J)$.
-For an operator $a_{i}$ on a $k$ dimensional Fock space, $j$, $n$ and $\bigtriangleup$ represents $i$, $k$ and the operator type, respectively.
-The first output is phase and the second output is the corresponding vectors after operating.
-Here, we assume the time complexity of $n$ by $n$ matrix multiplication is $O(n^{3})$ for simplification.